- 1. Get Immunized Before Going for Trekking in Nepal

 3. Focus on Your Food Habits

-Nepalese follow the distinguished food habits from foreigners.
+Nepalese follow distinguished food habits from foreigners.
 They are fond of spicy and oily food that a sensitive stomach barely digests.
-So, the chances of getting suffered from Gastro-intestinal problems increases in such situations.
+So, the chances of suffering from Gastrointestinal problems increase in such situations.

-While travelling in Nepal, you must ensure eating lesser to remain healthy.
-Also, avoid having street foods because they contain a high content of microbial pathogens.
+While traveling in Nepal, you must ensure eating lesser to remain healthy.
+Also, avoid street foods because they contain high microbial pathogens.
 Make it a point that you don’t try any uncooked food.
 Such food might cause severe health-related issues.
-Staying healthy during Nepal travel directly relates with the food you eat.
-Donot compromise on food quality.
+Staying healthy during Nepal travel directly relates to the food you eat.
+Do not compromise on food quality.

-Eat from Good and Reputed Restaurants Only: Good restaurants consider hygiene on the priority and adopt food safety policies.
-Also, they add iodine while soaking vegetables that makes them safe for eating.
+Eat from Good and Reputed Restaurants Only: Good restaurants prioritize hygiene and adopt food safety policies.
+Also, they add iodine while soaking vegetables, making them safe for eating.

 4. Keep Masks with You While You Are Traveling

-Though you will be walking in remote area most of the days, your journey always begins from main city.
-From the day you land in Nepal to till your walking starts in remote ares, you will be travelling through cities which is little more polluted.
+Though you will be walking in the remote areas most of the days, your journey always begins from the main city.
+From the day you land in Nepal to till your walking starts in remote areas, you will be traveling through cities that are a little more polluted.

-Nepal has poor air quality due to a large number of construction projects and vehicles plying on its roads.
-The serious effects of air pollution in several cities of Nepal might cause lung infections to many travellers who are not accustomed to such environmental conditions.
-To get rid of the respiratory infections, you must use masks to cover your mouth and nose.
+Nepal has poor air quality due to many construction projects and vehicles plying on its roads.
+The serious effects of air pollution in several cities of Nepal might cause lung infections to many travelers who are not accustomed to such environmental conditions.
+You must use masks to cover your mouth and nose to get rid of the respiratory infections.
 It is highly recommended.
-By using masks, you can save yourself from the pesky dust and smoke in the cities.
+Using masks can save you from the pesky dust and smoke in the cities.

 5. Cover Yourself Up Properly

 Wherever you go during your Nepal trekking tour, get yourself well-dressed and make sure it is proper dressing accordingly to the environment of the place.
-Proper clothes make you feel adaptable to the conditions as well as keep you away from the severe allergies.
-Carry warm clothes if travelling to higher altitudes in Nepal.
+Proper clothes make you feel adaptable to the conditions and keep you away from severe allergies.
+Carry warm clothes if traveling to higher altitudes in Nepal.

-Backpacking: Always keep proper Trekking kit including proper clothing, gloves, socks and shoes.
-We will provide you a bonus link here “Ultimate Packing List for Trekking in Nepal” to learn more on what to pack on your visit to Nepal.
+Backpacking: Always keep a proper Trekking kit, including proper clothing, gloves, socks, and shoes.
+We will provide you a bonus link here “Ultimate Packing List for Trekking in Nepal” to learn more about what to pack on your visit to Nepal.

-Insect Repellants: It is recommended to keep insect repellants along as there is always a risk of severe mosquito infections like Dengue and Malaria.
+Insect Repellants: It is recommended to keep Insect Repellants as there is always a risk of severe mosquito infections like Dengue and Malaria.
 Applying insect repellants will prevent you from insect bites.

 6. Acute Mountain Sickness: Know the Symptoms Before Trekking

 Nepal is known for its high peaks and incredible trails.
-There is always a chance of getting hit by the high altitude sickness problems.
-Such sickness that results from the high elevations is known as Acute Mountain Sickness.
-It may cause headaches, nausea and even some of the life-threatening diseases such as High Altitude Cerebral Edema and High Altitude Pulmonary Edema at the high altitudes.
-It is, therefore, necessary to keep oneself safe from an Acute Mountain Sickness symptom during Nepal trips.
+There is always a chance of getting hit by high altitude sickness problems.
+Such sickness that results from high elevations is known as Acute Mountain Sickness.
+It may cause headaches, nausea, and even some life-threatening diseases such as High Altitude Cerebral Edema and High Altitude Pulmonary Edema at high altitudes.
+It is, therefore, necessary to keep oneself safe from an Acute Mountain Sickness symptoms during Nepal trips.
 Keep an eye on the following:

-Take a halt after a few steps and try to get acclimatized to that particular environment of higher altitudes.
+After a few steps, take a halt and try to get acclimatized to that particular environment of higher altitudes.

-Keep the medicines ready which have been prescribed by your doctor for the Acute Mountain Sickness related cases.
+Keep the medicines ready prescribed by your doctor for the Acute Mountain Sickness related cases.

-It is one of the most common problem that hinder you from completing your journey.
-So, before hand knowledge on what can ruin your long distance trekking is always better way to stay conscious.
+It is one of the most common problems hindering you from completing your journey.
+So, beforehand knowing what can ruin your long-distance, trekking is always a better way to stay conscious.

 7. Wash Your Hands Frequently

-During travelling it is quite obvious to get in contact with certain things that possess harmful bacteria.
-In that case, you should always make sure washing hands with soap more often on the way.
+During travel, it is quite obvious to get in contact with certain things that possess harmful bacteria.
+In that case, you should always wash your hands with soap more often on the way.

 8. Save Yourself from Rabies

-Though it is not the most common disease in Nepal, being aware can keep you in safe side.
-It is therefore suggested to avoid stroking dogs, cows and any other animals if found.
+Though it is not the most common disease in Nepal, being aware can keep you safe.
+Therefore, It is suggested to avoid stroking dogs, cows, and other animals if found.

-If scratched or bitten by any animal, go to doctor.
+- If scratched or bitten by any animal, go to the doctor.

 9. Maintain Basic Hygiene

-Standards of Hygiene are required to be maintained on priority while travelling .
-Poor hygiene might cause diarrhoea and vomiting which is the most common case during trekking and travelling.
+Standards of Hygiene are required to be maintained on priority while traveling.
+Poor hygiene might cause diarrhea and vomiting, the most common case during trekking and traveling.
 It is highly important if you are camping on a trek to do the following:

-Keep your belongings in the separate bags to avoid contamination.
+- Keep your belongings in separate bags to avoid contamination.

-- Giardia is the most common gastrointestinal parasite present in contaminated water, so drink water carefully.
+- Giardia is the most common gastrointestinal parasite in contaminated water, so drink water carefully.